oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

 ## Task 4: Copy ONNX Model

-1. Now that you are logged in as the NATIONALPARKS user bring up a Database Actions SQL worksheet.
+1. Log in as the NATIONALPARKS user and bring up a Database Actions SQL worksheet.
 You can do this by selecting the **Development** tab and the **SQL** option from the pop-up menu or navigate to the main menu in the upper left corner of the screen and choose **SQL** from the **</> Development** menu.

     ![sqldev browser](images/sql_np_worksheet.png " ")

-2. Copy the two files below from Object Storage to the DATA\_PUMP\_DIR directory by copying the script below, paste it into the Database Actions SQL window and then click on the "Run Script" button:
+2. Copy the file below from Object Storage to the DATA\_PUMP\_DIR directory by copying the script below, paste it into the Database Actions SQL window and then click on the "Run Script" button:

     ```sql
     <copy>